soverenio/docs/docs/source/getting-started/quick-start.rst

 Quick start
 ===========

+Soveren consists of two parts: Soveren gateway that lives on prem and Soveren cloud that lives in the cloud.
+If you need information on that, read the `solution details <concepts.html>`_.
-To get started with Soveren, take a look at the `basic concepts <concepts.html>`_ if needed, then go through the simple installation process below.
+When ready, go through the simple installation process below.

 Installation
 ------------